C3: COSMIC Capstone Challenge

 Who Can Join

-C3 is open to US-based high school and college students.
+C3 is open to US-based college students.
 In addition to class-based teams, students can pursue C3 through student clubs, directed study or independent study.

 Anyone who is interested in In-Space Servicing, Assembly, and Manufacturing (ISAM) or engineering capstones broadly.